Thomas A. Jackson (communist)

-Thomas Alfred Jackson (21 August 1879 – 18 August 1955) was a founding member of the Socialist Party of Great Britain and later the Communist Party of Great Britain.
+Thomas Alfred Jackson (21 August 1879 – 18 August 1955), known as Tommy Jackson, was a founding member of the Socialist Party of Great Britain and later the Communist Party of Great Britain.
 He was a leading communist activist and newspaper editor and worked variously as a party functionary and a freelance lecturer.

 Biography

 Early years

 Jackson was born in Clerkenwell, London on 21 August 1879.
 His father, Thomas Blackwell Jackson, was a compositor and a firm Gladstonian liberal and trade unionist with Fenian sympathies.
-A keen reader from an early age, Jackson's formal education was limited to his attendance at Duncombe Road School in Upper Holloway, a board school at which he was a pupil between the ages of seven and thirteen-and-a-half.
+A keen reader from an early age, Jackson's formal education was limited to his attendance at Duncombe Road School in Upper Holloway, a board school at which he was a pupil between the ages of seven and thirteen and a half.
 Jackson was apprenticed in the printing trade as a compositor after leaving school, but soon after becoming a journeyman compositor became a full-time speaker and orator, and later a writer.